fliptanedo/FlipWebsite2025/content/_index.md

   - block: flip_teaching
+  # - block: markdown
     content:
       title: Teaching
       text: |-
         Test text in the teaching block 12/30

         Next time: just most recent version of each class on top, then older versions as links on the bottom.
 That way each icon gets to shine

+        How to request a letter of rec.
     class:
       - name: Linear Algebra
         number: P17